A Milstein scheme for SPDEs: Introduction

-Having reviewed Euler's method~\eqref{eq:implEuler}, we now derive our infinite dimensional analog of Milstein's scheme.
+Having reviewed Euler's method~\eqref{eq:implEuler}, we now derive and study an infinite dimensional analog of Milstein's scheme.
 In the finite dimensional SODE case, the Milstein scheme~\eqref{eq:Milstein} is derived by applying It{\^o}'s formula to the integrand process $ \sigma( X_t ) $, $ t \in [0,T] $, in~\eqref{eq:Cprocess_X}.
-This approach is based on the fact that the diffusion coefficient $ \sigma $ is a smooth test function and that the solution process of~\eqref{eq:SODE_A} is a It{\^o} process.
-This strategy is not directly available in infinite dimensions since~\eqref{eq:SPDE2} does in general not admit a strong solution to which It{\^o}'s formula could be applied.
-Recently, in \cite{jk09c} in the case of additive noise and in \cite{j09a} in the general case, this problem has been overcome by first applying Taylor's formula in Banach spaces to the diffusion coefficient $ B $ in the mild integral equation~\eqref{eq:Dprocess_X} and by then inserting a lower order approximation recursively (see Section~4.3 in \cite{j09a}).
-More formally, using $ F( X_s ) \approx F( X_0 ) $ and $ B( X_s ) \approx B( X_0 ) + B'( X_0 )( X_s - X_0 ) $ for $ s \in [0,T] $ in~\eqref{eq:Dprocess_X} shows
+This approach is based on the fact that the diffusion coefficient $ \sigma $ is a smooth test function and that the solution process of~\eqref{eq:SODE_A} is an It{\^o} process.
+This strategy is not directly available in infinite dimensions since~\eqref{eq:SPDE2} does in general not admit a strong solution to which the standard It{\^o} formula could be applied.
+Recently, in \cite{jk09c} in the case of additive noise and in \cite{j10} in the general case, this problem has been overcome by first applying Taylor's formula in Banach spaces to the diffusion coefficient $ B $ in the mild integral equation~\eqref{eq:Dprocess_X} and by then inserting a lower order approximation recursively (see Section~4.3 in \cite{j10}).
+More formally, using $ F( X_s ) \approx F( X_0 ) $ and $ B( X_s ) \approx B( X_0 ) + B'( X_0 )( X_s - X_0 ) $ for small $ s \in [0,T] $ in~\eqref{eq:Dprocess_X} shows